kiwihodl/Seed-E/README.md

     - A **BOLT12 Offer** (`lno...`) for receiving payments.
 3.  **Prove Control:** To be listed, the provider must sign a message with the private key corresponding to the `xpub` they provided.
 Our backend verifies this signature.
 4.  **Handle Requests:** When a user requests a signature, the provider receives a **push notification**.
 They log into their dashboard, review the pending PSBT, sign it with their key, and submit the signed PSBT back through the dashboard.

 ---

+## Subscription & Dunning Lifecycle

+To ensure fairness and transparency, Seed-E automates the handling of subscription payments.

+1.  **Grace Period:** If a client's monthly payment is missed, a 5-week grace period begins.
+2.  **Weekly Warnings:** During the grace period, the client receives a weekly notification warning them of the overdue payment.
+3.  **Deletion Warning:** After the second month of non-payment, the warning changes to inform the client that the key is at risk of being deleted by the provider in one month.
+A countdown is provided with each weekly notification.
+4.  **Provider Action (After 3 Months):** After three months of non-payment, the provider has two options on their dashboard:
+    - **Delete the Key:** The provider can choose to delete the key.
+A final, verifiable notification is sent to both the provider and the client confirming this action.
+The client's outstanding balance is cleared.
+    - **Retain the Key:** The provider can choose to hold onto the key.
+The outstanding balance continues to accrue.
+The client will be required to pay the full back-charged amount before they can request any future signatures.

+---